 To measure the degree to which you use your Learning Patterns, you start with the Learning Connections Inventory (LCI), a 28 item self-report instrument.

-This inventory is really an interview with yourself.
-This is NOT a test.
-It is a way to learn more about who you are.
+This inventory is actually an interview with yourself.
+This is not a test, it is a way to learn more about who you are.

-It is the use of the Learning Connections Inventory (LCI) which has provided a learner-specific focal point for teachers to talk to students about their learning.
-The written responses found in Part II of the LCI give “voice,” a place to begin dialogue between learner and teacher.
+The use of the Learning Connections Inventory (LCI) has provided a learner-specific focal point for teachers to talk to students about their learning abilities.
+The written responses found in Part II of the LCI give “voice,” a place to begin a dialogue between learner and teacher.
 This is the place where students and teachers have been able to establish mutual understanding and respect – to hear their joint or individual concerns and struggles – to separate them from issues of personality and misperceptions of lack of motivation to learn.

-Here is a place to start within a comfort zone of the learner and to move into more challenging assignments with a new confidence and awareness of how to attack the challenges of learning in a manner which creates Awareness, Insight, Understanding, and Change.
+Let Me Learn is a foundation for students, offering them the tools they need to move into more challenging assignments.
+With a new confidence and awareness of how to attack the challenges of learning, students can move forward in a manner which creates Awareness, Insight, Understanding, and Change.